Traktormaster/kafka-tr-issue-201011/README.md

 %7|1602409447.121|BRKMAIN|rdkafka#consumer-1| [thrd::0/internal]: :0/internal: Enter main broker thread
 ...
 ```
-A full log available is available as `demo-serial.log`.
+A full log is available as `demo-serial.log`.

 ##### Broker log
 This is **all** that the broker logs during a run of the serial demo.